-Most web browsers don’t respect your online privacy and leave you vulnerable to spying and data leaks.
+Most web browsers don’t respect your online privacy, leaving you vulnerable to spying and data leaks.
 Recently French regulators fined Google 150 million euros for tracking cookies.
 It is not the first time that Google has faced such a situation.
 In previous years, Google faced a lawsuit for tracking users in private mode.
 Considering the web browser privacy threats, everyone is now looking for the best privacy browsers.
-A private browser is much more reliable and safe to use than a mainstream browser like Google and Microsoft Edge.
+A private browser is much more reliable and safe than a mainstream browser like Google and Microsoft Edge.

 Privacy browsers prevent online tracking and browser fingerprinting attempts and stop any data hunter from collecting data about your browsing activities.
 Also, they come with privacy and security-centric features that further increase your security as you browse the web.
 This article covers the best private web browsers that protect your privacy.